 With just 283 calories, this dish is likely far healthier than anything your local Chinese restaurant is serving up.
 Pair it with a spinach, carrot, edamame, and cilantro salad to pack some extra fiber and nutrients into your meal.
 Finish it off with a light drizzle of sesame oil, lime juice, salt, and honey.

 Though it may seem as though this dish is overflowing with fat, don't be alarmed.
 Because it's all coming from the fish and the olive oil used to make the dressing, we can assure you it's all the heart-healthy variety.
 Plus, you can always use less than two tablespoons of dressing if you want to cut back.
 This simply seasoned baked salmon is elevated to a new level of delicious when paired with the spring greens, fennel, dill, and crushed pistachios.
 It's a must-try!

 Get the recipe from Sassy Kitchen.

 Filled with smoked salmon, mushrooms, kale, buckwheat, and a plethora of spices, this veggie-centric recipe packs a ton of protein and flavor into your morning eggs.
 This dish fairs well as a main dish at a festive brunch, but it can also be made ahead of time and reheated as meal-prepped breakfast during your busy work week.

 Crispy Salmon Bites

-These crispy, panko-crusted bites make a great dinner party appetizer or can be plated atop a bed of greens and veggies as a main dish.
-Since they're made with canned salmon, they're easy to whip up in a matter of minutes—Gina, the talented blogger behind this recipe, claims just 15.
+These crispy, panko-crusted bites make a great dinner party appetizer, or they can be plated atop a bed of greens and veggies as a main dish.
+Because they're made with canned salmon, they're easy to whip up in a matter of minutes.

 Get the recipe from Running to the Kitchen.